damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### One Tab

-[One Tab](https://www.one-tab.com/) tames tabs into a list which can be sorted and exported.
+[One Tab (Free)](https://www.one-tab.com/) tames tabs into a list which can be sorted and exported.

 ### Quitter

-[Quitter](https://marco.org/apps) will switch off apps for you after some period of inactivity.
+[Quitter (Free)](https://marco.org/apps) will switch off apps for you after some period of inactivity.
 Consider using this to hide Slack after a while to reduce your urge to check new messages all the time.

 ### TripMode

-[TripMode](https://www.tripmode.ch/) lets you control which apps can use the internet.
+[TripMode ($7.99)](https://www.tripmode.ch/) lets you control which apps can use the internet.
 Especially useful when you're working on a cellular/metered connection.

 ### Check which process occupies a given port